gadphly/Swift_blogs/TLSService_API_Proposal.md

 This proposal:

 - DOES NOT describe the TLS service configuration, which includes information on certificate types, formats and chains, cipher suites, etc. We expect this to be specified in a future proposal.
 - DOES NOT describe the TLS service trust policies, which define trust and validation policies of the incoming connection.
-We expect this to be specifies in a future proposal.
+We expect this to be specified in a future proposal.
 - DOES NOT describe compatibility of the TLS service with non-Foundation based transport protocols on the Linux platform.
 It is possible to extend the current TLS service protocol to support other types of protocols in future proposals.